top of page

 Taking on this role can be a significant responsibility, yet it is rewarding to help someone who cannot manage on their own.

-To have someone appointed to manage your affairs, you must first demonstrate sound mental capacity to make your own decisions.
 The Court of Protection assesses this under the Mental Capacity Act 2005, requiring that you can understand, retain, weigh, and communicate information relevant to specific decisions.
 If you are deemed to lack capacity in particular areas, the Court may appoint a deputy to manage those affairs for you.
+This process is intended to protect your interests, not to limit your freedom.

 Deputy Powers and Responsibilities